ief015/open-konstruktor/docs/save-strings.md

 game, but not by much.
 Position of EOF in an empty save is `332B`.

 The first 4 bytes are dimensions of the layers.
 They are `04 2C 04 1B`, representing the 44 (`2C`) columns of 27 (`1B`) elements.
+The `04` bytes

-The next 3 bytes appear to be layer markers found throughout the design data: `09 59 01`.
+are due to the game's serialization process.

-They are a part of ActionScript's serialization process.
+The next 3 bytes are found throughout the design data and represent the beginning of the individual serialized layers: `09 59 01`.
 See [Layers](#layers).

 By placing single squares of n-silicon in each corner, the following addresses in the save data are